Larry Taylor (gridiron football)

-Larry Taylor (born May 30, 1985) is an American gridiron football wide receiver and kick returner who is currently a free agent.
+Larry Taylor (born May 30, 1985) is an American former professional football wide receiver and kick returner.
 He originally signed with the Montreal Alouettes of the Canadian Football League as a free agent in 2008.
 He played college football for the Connecticut Huskies, where he returned punts for touchdowns in each of the Huskies' first two bowl games—the 2004 Motor City Bowl and the 2007 Meineke Car Care Bowl.

 Early life

 Larry Taylor grew up in Fort Lauderdale, Florida.
 Raised by his grandmother since he was 2, Taylor was taken under wing by David Lucca and Ross Teider, fathers of football teammates, who helped him to escape from the streets and eventually transfer to Glades Day School for his junior year of high school.
 At Glades Day, Taylor played running back and rushed for 1,774 yards and 28 touchdowns.
 He averaged 11 yards per running attempt, and 42.3 yards per kickoff return.
 In his senior season, Taylor was the Palm Beach County offensive player of the year, Class A (small school) player of the year, and a finalist for the Mr. Football award in Florida.

 Taylor's speed—measured at 4.3 seconds on the 40-yard dash—made him an attractive target for Division I football programs; his diminutive size—5 ft 6 in and 157 lbs—caused that interest to abate.